 A2.6.2.1.7 The Director shall inform the next RA of all cases notified in conformity with § A2.6.2.1.6.

-A2.6.2.1.9 Updating or deletion of ITU-R Recommendations
+A2.6.2.1.9 Updating or suppression of ITU-R Recommendations

 A2.6.2.1.9.1 In view of translation and production costs, any updating of ITU-R Recommendations for which substantial revision has not been made within the last 10-15 years should, as far as possible, be avoided.

-A2.6.2.1.9.2 SGs (including CCV) should continue to review maintained Recommendations, particularly older texts, and, if they are found to be no longer necessary or obsolete, should propose their revision or deletion.
+A2.6.2.1.9.2 SGs (including CCV) should continue to review their Recommendations, particularly older texts, and, if they are found to be no longer necessary or obsolete, should propose their revision or suppression.
 In this process, the following factors should be taken into account:

 a) if the contents of the Recommendations still have validity, are they really so useful as to be continuously applicable to ITU-R?